jiweiqi/covid19-mobility/index.md

 Looking ahead, there are significant uncertainties in the COVID-19 projections and Fuel Demand projections depends on whether people will continue social distancing in the reopening phases.
 In the reference scenario, it is assumed that people will still largely keep social distancing and states will re-impose stay home order if there is a second wave.
 Therefore, we see a flatten projection curve.
 In the optimistic cases, people will keep social distancing even the stay-home-order is eased.
 In the pessimistic scenario, the fuel demand could face a second wave of droping due to the second wave of COVID-10 pandemic.

-**Projection made on May 17**
+**Projection made on May 17,**

 <p align="center">
  {% include iframe.html %}
 </p>

+Noted that EIA data was shifted 7 day to represent the delay between actual fuel use, refueling, and EIA data reporting.
 We also include the COVID-19 projections from [YYG](https://covid19-projections.com) here for your reference.

 <p align="center">
  {% include iframe_YYG_US.html %}